-Good communication is important to getting along well with others, but students often have difficulty understanding that their body language and facial expressions can affect how their words are interpreted.
+Good communication is important for getting along well with others, but students often have difficulty understanding that their body language and facial expressions can affect how their words are interpreted.
 These body language activities will help students practice by using a twist on the game of telephone.

 Students Will: Practice verbal and nonverbal communication.